 Thank You Letter for a Gift: Notes, Cards and Messages

-A gift thank-you note should name the present and say why it mattered.
-These samples help you sound sincere without overdoing the gratitude.
+A gift thank-you note should name the present and share why it mattered to you.
+These samples help you express genuine appreciation without overstating your gratitude.

 Thank-You Letter Samples for Gifts, Presents and Donations

-Before you write a thank-you note for a gift, avoid starting with big emotion.
-Start with the gift itself.
-The giver wants to know that the present was received, noticed and connected to you in some real way.
+Before you write a thank-you note for a gift, begin with the gift itself rather than a grand emotional statement.
+The giver wants to know their present was received, noticed, and connected to you in a real way.

-A strong gift thank-you note usually needs three things: name the gift, mention one use or feeling, then close naturally.
-If the gift was money, a donation or a business gesture, keep the wording specific but a little more restrained.
+A thoughtful gift thank-you note usually needs three things: name the gift, mention how you will use it or how it made you feel, and end with a natural closing.
+If the gift was money, a donation, or a business gesture, keep the wording specific but a bit more reserved.

 Thank You Note for a Birthday Gift